 2. Use a forum’s keyword Search feature for discussion of the firm by name, URL or consultant’s name.
 You may find info about the firm’s techniques and services, client complaints and support.
 Keep in mind that what you find, as well as answers to questions, may be posted by a competitor or company personnel that are masquerading as an anonymous poster.

-SEW forums and Jill Whalen’s HighRankings forums will discuss SEO techniques or questions about a service you do not understand.
-Each forum has its own guidelines for identifying firms or consultants by name, so check the forum guidelines regarding links and forum etiquette.
+SEW forums and Jill Whalen’s HighRankings forums used to discuss SEO techniques or questions about a service you do not understand, however, after the shuttering of Cre8asite forums this option has disappeared

 A search engine would seem like a good place to find SEO consultants, but this isn’t necessarily the best way, unless you have a good understanding of the services they’re offering.
 A search identifies companies that do well for SEO industry terms.
 The terms you choose to search with may not be competitive.
 To determine the quality or competitiveness of a term you can search on Google using: